Frequency comb

+A frequency comb or spectral comb is a spectrum made of discrete and regularly spaced spectral lines.

-In optics, a frequency comb is a laser source whose spectrum consists of a series of discrete, equally spaced frequency lines.
-Frequency combs can be generated by a number of mechanisms, including periodic modulation (in amplitude and/or phase) of a continuous-wave laser, four-wave mixing in nonlinear media, or stabilization of the pulse train generated by a mode-locked laser.
+In optics, a frequency comb can be generated by certain laser sources.

+A number of mechanisms exist for obtaining an optical frequency comb, including periodic modulation (in amplitude and/or phase) of a continuous-wave laser, four-wave mixing in nonlinear media, or stabilization of the pulse train generated by a mode-locked laser.
 Much work has been devoted to this last mechanism, which was developed around the turn of the 21st century and ultimately led to one half of the Nobel Prize in Physics being shared by John L. Hall and Theodor W. Hänsch in 2005.